ytiurin/inlinescriptloader/README.md

-# Inline script loader
+# Inline module loader

-Script loader that does not require a module definition and implements the `import`-like dependency injections.
-It downloads code via `XHR`, executes it using the `new Function` constructor and cache it in the browser's local storage.
+Javascript module loader that relies on a file-as-module assumption and implements the `import`-like dependency injections.
+It downloads javascript module via `XHR`, executes it with the `new Function` constructor and cache it in browser's local storage.

 ## Usage